How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsubsection{Emotional Intelligence}

-\textit{Emotional intelligence} is a subset of social intelligence that allows an individual to appraise and express feelings, regulate affective reactions, and harness the emotions to solve a problem \cite{salovey1990emotional}.
-Although chatbots do not have genuine emotions \cite{wallis2005trouble}, there are considerable discussions about the role of manifesting (pretended) emotions in chatbots \cite{shum2018eliza, wallis2005trouble, ho2018psychological}.
-An emotionally intelligent chatbot can recognize and control users' feelings and demonstrate respect, empathy, and understanding, improving the relationship between them \cite{salovey1990emotional, li2017dailydialog}.
+\textit{Emotional intelligence} is a subset of social intelligence that allows an individual to appraise and express feelings, regulate affective reactions, and harness emotions to solve a problem \citep{salovey1990emotional}.
+Although chatbots do not have genuine emotions \citep{wallis2005trouble}, there are considerable discussions about the role of manifesting emotional cues in chatbots \citep{shum2018eliza, wallis2005trouble, ho2018psychological}.
+An emotionally intelligent chatbot can recognize and influence users' feelings and demonstrate respect, empathy, and understanding, improving the human-chatbot relationship \citep{salovey1990emotional, li2017dailydialog}.